 Health Insurance Waiver/Buyout

-Graduate students who are covered by another comparable health insurance plan are urged waive the University plan.
+Graduate students who are covered by another comparable health insurance plan are urged to waive the University plan.
 Choosing the waiver enables the Graduate School to use its resources to cover those without access to another plan.
 If students waive the University plan and are eligible for the subsidy, they will receive a buyout of $400 ($200 for spring-semester coverage) from the Graduate School.
 This buyout will be distributed through the student account system.
 If students have a credit balance on their student account at the time the buyout is disbursed, they will be able to request a refund from the Bursar's Office.
 If they do not have a credit balance at this time, the $400/$200 will be applied to their student account.
 Students can find out if they were automatically enrolled in the University plan by checking their student account statement for a "Health Insurance Fee."
 Again, if students do not wish to participate in SHIP, they must waive by the deadline.
 If after reviewing the tuition bill, a student finds that he or she was not enrolled in the student health insurance plan, he or she may still be eligible to participate.
-Please contact the Office of Insurance and Risk for waiver instructions or enrollment questions.
+Please contact the Office of Insurance and Purchasing Services for waiver instructions or enrollment questions.

 Students who choose coverage through both the University's health insurance plan and an alternate plan should be aware that the University plan includes a "Coordination of Benefits" provision.
 A student may want to contact his or her other insurance company to inquire about a similar provision in that plan.
 "Double coverage" may affect the timely processing of claims between the two plans.